supro200/sdwan-auto-upgrade/README.md

 * Images can be hosted in different regions, closer to endpoints, which would benefit customers who have global presence
 * Images can automatically uploaded on the devices out of business hours reducing engineers' after hours work

-This tool is not a complete upgrade solution, but rather a concept which can be used in conjunction with your automated pipelines.
+This tool is not a complete upgrade solution, but rather a module which can be used in conjunction with your automated pipelines.

 ### Installation